-Congratulations to the winners and finalists of the Metropolitan region.
+Congratulations to the 11 winners and all the finalists of the Metropolitan region.

 Harry Hauenschild Apprentice of the Year